Miss US Virgin Islands

-Miss U.S. Virgin Islands is a beauty pageant in the US Virgin Islands.
+Miss US Virgin Islands is a beauty pageant in the US Virgin Islands.

 History

 Between 1961 and 1978, the National Committee of Virgin Islands celebrated Miss Virgin Islands contest, in which the grand winners competed at the Miss Universe and other beauty pageants.
-Beginning in 1979, the official name changed to Miss U.S. Virgin Islands.
+Beginning in 1979, the official name changed to Miss US Virgin Islands.

 Franchise ownership and extended history

 The Miss U.S. Virgin Islands competition began in 1956 when Miriam Edna Golden was crowned as the first Miss Virgin Islands in June 1956 (sponsored by Virgin Islands Hotel Association.)
 In 1961 was the second edition of Miss Virgin Islands, which saw the first international delegate Priscilla Bonilla representing the territory at Miss Universe 1961 in the United States.
 The pageant was then owned by Sam King (Owner of Pan American Finishing School) and the U.S. Virgin Islands Carnival Committee.

 In franchise history, Cherrie Raphaelia Creque has been the only Miss Universe U.S. Virgin Islands to place in the Top 12 at Miss Universe.
-The only other international pageant finalist from the U.S Virgin Islands has been Esonica Veira of St. Thomas, who was awarded 4th Runner up in The Miss Supranational in Minsk, Belarus in September 2013.
+The only other international pageant finalist from the U.S. Virgin Islands has been Esonica Veira of St. Thomas, who was awarded 4th Runner up in Miss Supranational in Minsk, Belarus in September 2013.

-Through the 1990s, franchise ownership of the Miss U.S Virgin Islands title belonged to The Lions Club of St. Thomas and also to Debra Gottlieb; a local staple in pageantry.
+Through the 1990s, franchise ownership of the Miss US Virgin Islands title belonged to The Lions Club of St. Thomas and also to Debra Gottlieb; a local staple in pageantry.
+In 2017, the Miss Universe U.S. Virgin Islands franchise was granted the license to Miss Universe Organization led by Lulu Orange Tyson of Lulu Orange, Inc. There was no known license holder of the Miss Universe U.S. Virgin Islands franchise pageant from 2020 to 2023.
+As of 2024, the franchise ownership transferred to Jaielean Jagroup with the main winner of the Miss USVI pageant going to Miss Universe in 2024 and 2025.